care guide

 WASHING

-When washing natural fabrics, you should always opt for a cold was, this is not only ore environmentally friendly, but necessary to assure your garment does not shrink.
+When washing natural fabrics, you should always opt for a cold wash, this is not only more environmentally friendly, but necessary to assure your garment does not shrink.
 Use a gentle, natural laundry detergent.
 Your clothing will thank you by staying beautiful for longer.

 The fabric we use has no polyester, acrylic or any synthetic content— all of which are forms of plastic — and currently constitute 60 percent of the material that makes up our clothes worldwide.
 We would suggest using an ‘Ocean Ally’ washing bag when washing synthetic garments.
 Click here to view this awesome product.